Veluga/Thalia-Backtesting-Tool/Video/demo.md

 For an in-detail look, we will look at each one of the tabs.
 ​
 [shows key metrics]
 The key metrics are presented in the form of a table.
+Here you may easily compare the most important metrics of each portfolio, such as the Sortino Ratio, or Sharpe Ratio.
 ​
 [show returns]
 The returns tab gives you a quick comparison between the annual returns of each portfolio, both in a table and graph form.